 The link below shows pictures of using a nipple shield and shows how to latch.

-The following links may also be helpful, for learning to use and for weaning from the nipple shield.
+The following link may also be helpful, for learning to use and for weaning from the nipple shield.

 © 2012 Laura Spitzfaden, IBCLC